HL7/APIX---API-Exchange-for-Medicinal-Products/input/pagecontent/architecture.md

+> [!NOTE]
-The following architecture components are illustrative suggestions only.
+> The architecture components below are illustrative suggestions only.
 Implementers are free to select any technologies or platforms (including on-premises, cloud-based, or hybrid solutions) that meet the specified functional requirements.

 <table style="width:100%; border-collapse: collapse; border: 1px solid #d0d0d0;">
   <thead>